deis/docs-v2/src/installing-workflow/configuring-object-storage.md

 ### Credentials

 The slugbuilder reads the credential information from a `objectstorage-keyfile` secret.
-This is generated automatically (as part of the `helm generate` command) based on the configuration options given in the [objectstorage.toml file][objectstorage-toml] file.
+This is generated automatically (as part of the `helm generate` command) based on the configuration options given in the [generate_params.toml file][generate_params] file.

 ### Helm Chart

 The [Helm Chart for Workflow][helm-chart] contains no manifest for the slugbuilder.
 As noted above, the builder handles all configuration and lifecycle management for you.

 If, however, you wish to run the slugbuilder as a standalone component, you can use the `objectstorage-keyfile` secret to easily provide your pods with the credentials information they need.
-This is generated automatically (as part of the `helm generate` command) based on the configuration options given in the [objectstorage.toml file][objectstorage-toml] file.
+This is generated automatically (as part of the `helm generate` command) based on the configuration options given in the [generate_params.toml file][generate_params] file.

 ## [deis/slugrunner](https://github.com/deis/slugrunner)